Living with Hearing loss

 The most frequent social complications are isolation and withdrawal; reduced attention; distraction/lack of concentration; problems at work; difficulty participating in one’s social life; communication problems; loss of intimacy and sexual problems.

-Regarding physical consequences that the hearing loss can provocate are tiredness; headache; dizziness; muscle tension; stress; eating and/or sleep problems; stomach problems and increase blood pressure.
+Regarding physical consequences that the hearing loss can provocate are tiredness; headache; dizziness; muscle tension; stress; eating and/or sleep problems and increase blood pressure.

 How to live with Hearing loss

 Many ambient factors can affect how a person with hearing loss hears and understands what other people are saying.
-These include:
+Among them stand out:

 Room with a sofa and a lamp